apache/nuttx/configs/sama5d3x-ek/README.txt

        (gdb) mon go                   # And jump into NOR flash

-      The norboot program can also be configured to jump directly into NOR FLASH without requiring the final halt and go, but since I have been debugging the early boot sequence, the above sequence has been most convenient for me.
+      The norboot program can also be configured to jump directly into NOR FLASH without requiring the final halt and go by setting CONFIG_SAMA5_NOR_START=y in the NuttX configuration.
+However,
+      since I have been debugging the early boot sequence, the above sequence has been most convenient for me since it allows me to step into the program in NOR.

     STATUS:
       2013-7-30:  I have been unable to execute this configuration from NOR